-Lift the attachment off the ground to ease locking.
-HYDRAULIC LOCKING AND CONNECTING THE ATTACHMENT

-- Place the selector valve in position A (fig. D), with the hydraulic circuit for the attachment locked open. - Press button (1) (fig. E) on the hydraulic control valve joystick to lock the attachment on the carriage. - Stop the engine, but keep the ignition "on." - Relieve the pressure from the attachment hydraulic circuit by pressing buttons (1) and (2) (fig. E) on the hydraulic control valve joystick four or more times.
+- Lift the attachment off the ground to ease locking.
+HYDRAULICLY LOCKING AND CONNECTING AN ATTACHMENT - Place the selector valve in position A (fig. D), with the hydraulic circuit for the attachment locked open. - Switch button (1) (fig. E) of the hydraulic control valve joystick up to lock the attachment on the carriage. - Stop the engine, but keep the ignition "on." - Relieve the pressure from the attachment hydraulic circuit by pressing button (1) (fig. E) on the hydraulic control valve joystick up and down four or more times.

-- Connect the quick-connectors as needed for the attachment's hydraulic movements.
+Connect the quick-connectors as needed for the attachment's hydraulic movements.